Claire Trevor: Personal life and death

 Trevor married Clark Andrews, director of her radio show, in 1938; they divorced four years later.
 She married Navy Lieutenant Cylos William Dunsmore in 1943.
-Their son Charles was her only child.
+Their son was her only child.
 The couple divorced in 1947.
 The next year, Trevor married Milton Bren, a film producer with two sons from a previous marriage, and moved to Newport Beach, California.

-In 1978, Trevor's son, Charles, died in the crash of PSA Flight 182, and this was followed by the death of her husband Milton from a brain tumor in 1979.
+In 1978, Trevor's son died in the crash of PSA Flight 182, and this was followed by the death of her husband Milton from a brain tumor in 1979.
 Devastated by these losses, she returned to Manhattan for some years, living in a Fifth Avenue apartment and taking a few acting roles amid a busy social life.
 She eventually returned to California, where she remained for the rest of her life, becoming a generous supporter of the arts.

 Trevor supported Thomas Dewey in the 1944 United States presidential election.

 On April 8, 2000, Trevor died at a hospital in Newport Beach, California, at age 90.
 For her contribution to the motion picture industry, she has a star on the Hollywood Walk of Fame at 6933 Hollywood Boulevard.